zackliu/signalr-swift-official/README.md

 ### Swift Package Manager

-Add the project as a dependency to your Package.swift:
+Add the project as a dependency to your Package.swift from a git branch:

 ```swift
 // swift-tools-version: 5.10